iamGeorgePro/aws-cruddur-2023/README.md

   - Logging and observability integrations

 ---
+My demo can be seen on https://georgekwabena.website/, which just serves as a static website.
+This is because the task of Fargate services has been set to 0 in order to save my AWS budget.

 The project was created as part of the [Free AWS Cloud Project Bootcamp](https://aws.cloudprojectbootcamp.com/) organized by [Exampro](https://www.exampro.co/)